-Trail Riding – including our new “Poldark Trail”
+Including our new “Poldark Trail”

 Prior to joining us for a Trail Ride, all riders need to be experienced in galloping in open spaces.
-We therefore need to assess riders during a 1 or 2 hour assessment ride prior to booking a trail ride.
+We may therefore need to assess riders during a 1 hour assessment ride (from £45 per person) prior to booking a trail ride.

 Own Horses welcome – please call us for very special rates and for more information.